agile-ts/documentation/docs/packages/core/features/collection/Methods.md

     }
 }));
 ```
-For creating Selectors in general we recommend using the [`createSelector()`](#createselector) method,
+For creating Selectors in general (outside the `Collection Config`) we strongly recommend using the [`createSelector()`](#createselector) method,
-because it directly binds the Selector to the Collection, without further thinking.
+since it directly binds the Selector to the Collection, without further thinking.
 ```ts
 MY_COLLECTION.createSelector('mySelector', 'toSelectKey');
 ```